 About the Department of Radiation Oncology

-- Our professional staff consists of six full-time physicians, five physicists and seven residents.
+- Our professional staff consists of seven full-time physicians, four medical physicists, five dosimetrists and six residents.

-- Treatment planning is done utilizing Pinnacle and BrainScan.
+- Treatment planning is done utilizing RayStation software.

-- CT and MRI are available for diagnosis and radiotherapy planning in the Diagnostic Radiology Department.
+- Diagnostic CT and MRI are also available for radiotherapy planning in the Diagnostic Radiology Department.

 About the Residency Program

-The residency program in radiation oncology consists of four years, three years of which must be spent in the clinical core curriculum of Radiation Oncology.
-One month rotations are required by the ACGME, and provided, in both medical oncology and pediatric oncology.
-In addition, multi-specialty tumor boards in general oncology, neuro-oncology and pediatric oncology are conducted on a regular basis.
+The residency program in radiation oncology consists of 48 months, thirty six of which must be spent in the clinical core curriculum of Radiation Oncology.
+Multi-specialty tumor boards in all subsites of disease are conducted on a weekly basis.
 During these tumor boards, both surgical pathology and critical radiologic studies are reviewed.
-Residents will rotate through dosimetry for one month to obtain first hand experience in dose calculations and treatment planning.
-A six month block of research time is provided and the research opportunities in the department encompass clinical, biological, and physics/engineering investigation.
+Residents will rotate through dosimetry/physics for one month to obtain first hand experience in dose calculations, treatment planning, and quality assurance.
+Up to a six month block of research time is provided and the research opportunities in the department encompass clinical, biological, and physics/engineering investigation.

 The residency training is an "apprenticeship" based training.
-Each resident is assigned to one attending.
+Each resident is assigned to one attending with a specific disease site focus.
 During each rotation, the resident works closely with the attending.
 This affords the unique opportunity to evaluate a patient during a consultation visit, generate a plan, simulate the appropriate fields, write a treatment prescription and then follow the patient through treatment.
 In this manner, each resident learns to treat a variety of malignancies and to manage the potential side effects of treatment.

 Daily Education includes:

-- Mondays, Wednesdays, & Friday - Conference, Radiobiology, & Physics
+- Mondays, Tuesdays, & Fridays (8-9 AM) - Case based teaching conferences, Radiobiology, & Physics

 The Application Process